Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOG-Abigail.md

 **HOMEWORK:**\
 Updated encode.py and makefile to include command line arguments, which now take an audiofile and secret message.
 After looking at Otzar's temporary decode, added a terminator to aid.
 Fixed bug by changing setcompytype to setparams as setcomptype ran into a bug with a TypeError.
 Looking into increasing LSb per sample.

+### 2024-05-19 - Testing encode.py & decode.py together, working on enhancing LSB
+In class, worked with groupmates to explain what we did in our respective roles of encode.py and decode.py, and testing what worked.
+We found a few problems concerning the header and the terminating characters, which we were able to fix, though more testing is needed.

+At home, working on enhancing the current LSB to store with 2 bytes instead of 1 byte for a more undetectable way of hiding messages.
+This should come out with slighter worse audio, but a higher chance of remaining undetected versus the classic 1 byte LSB method.
+Need to test with decode, but similar code instead clearing and using the last 2 bits.